MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-DlpUserLicenseReport.md

 ### -Period

-No. of days starting from today.
+Number of days prior to today.
 Acceptable values are 7, 30, 90 and 180.

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).